peterli135/Six-Days-a-Week/README.md

 - create an account and login to keep track of your progress
 - view and keep track of your workouts by categorized months, or view all your created workouts
-- create and add your workouts
+- add your exercises and workouts

 ## Demo